abhra0897/msp430_cc1101_energia_v2/README.md

 ### CC1101 MSP430 Energia Library v2

-Last updated (20 Feb, 2019)
+Last updated (18 May, 2020)

 #### Note
 This is the 2nd version of my first driver library of CC1101 for MSP430 (on energia framework, similar to Arduino).
 This version is almost entirely different from the previous version.
 Now it supports al the frequency ranges, has many more communication modes, and lots of other features.
-It works perfectly too unlike the previous version with neverending bugs  :P .

 ##### If you want to communicate between a MSP430 and an Arduino (AVR based), use this library for MSP430 and SpaceTeddy's library for Arduino (https://github.com/SpaceTeddy/CC1101).